Two people battling drug addiction are trapped in pills and surrounded by different drugs.

 Written by Parth Sharma

 On a summer evening, you were riding your bike on a busy road and, in the heat of the moment, paddled faster than ever.
-Before you knew it, you fell and scraped your knee; it was swollen for a while.
+Before you knew it, you fell and scratched your knee; it was swollen for a while.

-In such a case, you would usually get back up, walk it off without any guilt, and be a bit more careful the next time.
+In such a case, you would usually get back up, walk it off without any guilt or shame, and be a bit more careful the next time.
 If you were to fall again, you would inspect the bike, check if the wheels are in order, and slowly ask for help until both you and your bike are well again.
 Substance abuse and addiction are strikingly similar to falling off a bike.

 With a physical injury, people immediately seek help when they can no longer control the pain; people with addiction, however, are somewhat hesitant to accept that they require assistance.
 This is where counselling for drug abuse plays a vital role.
-Much like seeking a seasoned guide after a bike fall, counselling offers direction, support, and strategies not just to heal but also to prevent future stumbles on the path to recovery.
+Much like seeking a seasoned guide after a bike fall, counselling for drug addiction offers direction, support, and strategies not just to heal but also to prevent future stumbles on the path to recovery.

-What is substance abuse?
+What is Substance Abuse?

 Substance abuse happens when a person develops a dependence or addiction to a substance to function in daily life; they cannot control their impulses and usually increase their use with time.